aws-containers/apprunnerworkshop/content/dockerfile/ecr/_index.md

 }
 ```

-Once your role is created with access to ECR, return to https://console.aws-dev.amazon.com/fusion/home#/create to create a Fusion service using a Dockerfile.
+Once your role is created with access to ECR, return to https://console.aws-dev.amazon.com/apprunner/home#/create to create an App Runner service using a Dockerfile.

 ![Create Service](/images/docker-build1.png)